isomerpages/govtech-gobusiness/_essentialservices/1a-healthandsocialservices.md

 9. All outpatient non-public health institution (PHI) Allied Health Services (excluding psychology services) to adhere to the following from 29 April 2020 to 17 May 2020:

+10. Outpatient psychology services to adhere to the following from 29 April 2020 to 17 May 2020:

 <ins>Profession-related requirements</ins><br>
 a.
 Leverage on tele-consult/tele-rehab to address clinical needs as far as possible.<br>
 b.
 Prioritise face-to-face consultations for patients/clients who require treatment/therapy, which if not provided or performed, would result in significant or rapid deterioration of the patient/client’s condition, and potentially threaten their health and wellbeing.